womanonrails/presentation-rails-girls-silesia-organize-meeting/presentation.md

 # At the end

 - if it will be needed we can change groups
-- we are yours bodyguards: problem - ask
+- we are your bodyguards: problem - ask
 - encoding standard
-- carrierwave - work, RMagic - nop
+- carrierwave - works, RMagic - nope
-- 2 consoles: one - server, second - command line
+- 2 consoles: first - server, second - command line
 - dir / cd

 ---